mirekys/user_shib/README.md

 ### Mapping configuration

 * **Attribute prefix** - prefix for all attributes provided by Shibboleth (aka _attributePrefix_ Shibboleth setting).
+* **Shibboleth Session ID** - attribute that contains a shibboleth session ID of a user.
 * **Username** - attribute to be used for ownCloud user name.
 * **Full Name** - attribute to be used for display name.
 * **First Name** - alternative attribute to be used for display name.